Why have hospitals been added under the legislation?

 What can I do if I think that a hospital has misused or improperly disclosed my personal information?

-You may contact the privacy and access office to discuss your concerns or fill out a complaint form and send it to email@example.com or by mail to:
+You may contact the privacy and access office to discuss your concerns or fill out a complaint form in Microsoft Word format and send it to email@example.com or by mail to:

 GRH privacy and access officeIf you are dissatisfied with the public body’s response or explanation, you may make a complaint to the Information and Privacy Commission.